ibm777p2/4c-cccc/privacypolicy.md

 ## 1. About Our Church

 4C Christ Centered Community Church is a Christ-centered, Scripture-based, and Spirit-guided congregation dedicated to discipleship, community outreach, and equipping the next generation to serve Christ.
-Our mission reflects our belief that all people matter to our Creator God.
+We believe all people matter to our Creator God.

 ---